 - 1 teaspoon baking soda

-- 1 teaspoon kosher salt use half for table salt
+- 1 teaspoon kosher salt use half for fine salt

 - ½ cup salted butter melted